tormach/tormach_za_msgs/README.md

 # Tormach ZA ROS 1 `*_msgs` packages

-The `*_msgs` ROS packages in this tree contain the definitions for all ROS interfaces used by Tormach ZA robots.
-These may be used for connecting a ZA robot to a remote ROS 1 workspace.
+This distribution provides all ROS 1 interface (ROS topic, service and action) definitions needed to connect a remote ZA robot.

+Checked out into a ROS 1 workspace, this repo provides the custom `*_msgs` ROS packages used in ZA controllers.
+It also provides a `vcstool` configuration to pull the ZA's customized `moveit_msgs` package, and package dependencies for `rosdeps` to install remaining standard interface packages.

-This `README` tells how to install them in a ROS 1 workspace, how to connect to the ZA controller's ROS master, and provides pointers to Tormach documentation.
+Starting from an existing ROS 1 workspace, this `README` shows how to install the interface packages, how to connect your workspace to the ZA controller's ROS master, and where to find additional documentation.

+ROS 2 support is planned but currently not available.

 ## Install Tormach ZA support packages in a ROS 1 workspace

 These instructions assume an existing ROS 1 workspace.

-Check out this git repo into your workspace.
+Check out this git repo under your workspace's `src/` directory.

     git clone https://github.com/tormach/tormach_za_msgs src/tormach_za_msgs